Radicalize Director Sam Slovick Talks Skid Row and Kriya Yoga

 LA YOGA: Where did the initial call come from to direct the documentary Radicalize and follow the group of people catalyzing the Occupy Movement?

-Sam Slovick: I was working as a journalist in LA in October 2011.
-I had a couple columns in the LA Weekly when someone posted a photo online of a tent at City Hall a few blocks from skid row, which was my beat.
+Sam Slovick: I was working as a journalist in LA in October 2011 and I had a couple columns in the LA Weekly.
+Someone posted a photo online of a tent at City Hall a few blocks from skid row, which was my beat.
 I thought, this is going to be good.

 LA YOGA: You’ve spoken to us about your relationship with the spiritual teacher Paramahansa Yogananda.
 How did this relationship and your spiritual life impact your direction of this documentary?

 Sam: My connection to Yogananda, which actually began with a visitation in an Ayahuasca ceremony four years earlier, and my subsequent passage into Kriya Yoga was concurrent to shooting Radicalized.
 It began when I found myself in a very dark place in 2011.
 Every aspect of who I was in the world was under an internal microscope.

 I’d run out of places to hide when I finally read Autobiography of a Yogi, a book I’d had in my possession for 20 years and not yet opened.
 That provoked a spiritual experience that I can best describe as the most profound and extreme occurrence of my life.
 I now understand that this is what a lot of people were experiencing in different ways at the time.

 LA YOGA: How did you meditation and/or your yoga practice help you maintain a sense of balance while sleeping on couches and in tents and filming this story?